 - As of 10 June 2020, a permit issue by the Ministry of Transportation will no longer be required for international passenger travels as international passenger travelling from 10 June 2020 is regulated by the Regulations of Cabinet of Ministers No.360 "Epidemiological measures to limit the spread of COVID-19 infection"; - Persons returning from certain foreign countries where 14-day cumulative count of COVID-19 cases (per 100 000 residents) does not exceed 15 are no longer subject to 14-day self-isolation requirement.
 The list of countries is published by the Centre for Disease Prevention and Control (CDPC) once a week every Friday.
-Persons returning from other countries are still subject to 14-day self-isolation; - As of 10 June 2020, the 14-day self-isolation requirement when returning to Latvia still applies to people arriving from countries that are not members of the EU, the EEA or Switzerland.
-The list of high-risk countries is kept and will be updated once a week by the Centre for Disease Prevention and Control (CDPC); - Travel through the EU's external borders to the countries indicated on CDPC webpage that are showing signs of Covid-19 spread is forbidden; - There is no restriction on the movement of goods (import and export); - Foreign diplomats accredited to work in Latvia, foreign consulate representatives, members of international organizations, foreign officials and their delegations arriving in Latvia according to invitation from certain state officials, Latvian and foreign state diplomatic couriers are no longer subject to any traveling restrictions and selfisolation requirements.
+Persons returning from other countries are still subject to 14-day self-isolation; - As of 10 June 2020, the 14-day self-isolation requirement when returning to Latvia still applies to people returning from Sweden, The United Kingdom, Portugal, Belgium and Ireland, as well as to people arriving from countries that are not members of the EU, the EEA or Switzerland.
+The list of high-risk countries is kept and will be updated once a week by the Centre for Disease Prevention and Control (CDPC); - Starting from 15 May 2020, Latvian nationals and permanent residents are allowed to travel freely to Lithuania and Estonia.
+Moreover, on 8 June 2020, Polish Prime Minister Mateusz Morawieck announced that it is currently planned to open the borders with Lithuania in the coming days, which would mean Poland joining the so-called Baltic bubble of re-opened EU borders where free travel is permissible;

+- Travel through the EU's external borders to the countries indicated on CDPC webpage that are showing signs of Covid-19 spread is forbidden; - There is no restriction on the movement of goods (import and export); - Foreign diplomats accredited to work in Latvia, foreign consulate representatives, members of international organizations, foreign officials and their delegations arriving in Latvia according to invitation from certain state officials, Latvian and foreign state diplomatic couriers are no longer subject to any traveling restrictions and selfisolation requirements.